cdsittampalam/documentation/docs/Deposit & Withdraw.md

 For withdrawing money, the Qredo app consists of a wizard that lets you withdraw a specific amount of an asset from a fund.
 There needs to be a destination Bitcoin address in which to add the money to.
 You must ensure that you enter the correct asset, amount, address, and fund for the withdrawal.

 You also set the date and time or number of days for custodian approval, according to the length of your approval process.

-You launch the withdrawal process from either the Transaction Ledger or the Asset level.

 In the same way as a withdrawal address, you start your action from the Asset or Ledger view.